 While Phinney is mentioned in Who Was Who in American Art, 1564-1975, published in 3 volumes in 1999 by Peter Hastings Falk, no information has been found regarding her later work or career.

 The sculpture was purchased by Evelyn D. Rea in 1930 during a trip to Italy.
-A member of the Periwinkle Garden Club, Rea maintained a well-tended garden at her residence on the Caloosahatchee River and it is there that she put the Lorelei on display.
+A member of the Periwinkle Garden Club, Rea maintained a well-tended garden with a small goldfish pond at her residence on the Caloosahatchee River not far from the Burroughs House.
+It is there that she put the Lorelei on display.
 Among the guests who admired the sculpture over the years were Thomas and Mina Edison, Mrs. Hitchcock, and Evelyn’s neighbor from across the street, Mrs. Clarence B. Chadwick.

-Rea bequeathed Lorelei to the Public Library of Fort Myers in her Last Will and Testament dated July 20, 1955.
-Rea died in 1959 and the sculpture was apparently distributed to the library in 1960 after the period for creditors to file their claims against the estate had closed.
+The old woman would have probably welcomed the child’s adoration of the Italian marble.
+After all, she once felt those same emotions – when she saw, purchased and brought Lorelei home.
+And though no record of her thoughts or motives remains today, Rea bequeathed Lorelei to the Public Library of Fort Myers in her Last Will and Testament dated July 20, 1955.
+After Rea died in 1959 and the period for creditors to file their claims against the estate closed some time in 1960, the sculpture was distributed to the library.

 According to Fort Myers resident James Butler, the statue languished in storage at the library until in 1961.
 “I asked to borrow it to use at our senior prom at the Exhibition Hall.
 There was so much dirt and dust on the piece that it was muddy grey.
 We cleaned it and used it for the centerpiece of the dance,” the theme of which was the Gardens of Elysium (which in Greek mythology was the final resting place of the heroic and the virtuous).
 “When it was returned to the library, the staff was impressed by the newly cleaned marble and had it placed in front of the building.”